douglaz/wskdf/README.md

 By storing the preimage in a different location, you can **resist coercion** to reveal the key.
 If the attacker still wants the key, it needs to spend time and money to brute-force it.

+But of course there is no such thing as a safe location, so even you can recover it if you lose access to the preimage.

 ---

 ## CLI quick‑start